 Instead, pour some white vinegar (not the apple cider kind) into a new spray bottle and spray your shower curtain down after you use the shower.
 White vinegar kills 99% of all bacteria and stops mold in its tracks!

-TIP: If you already have visible mold, you can let the vinegar sit for a while and then wipe the curtain down
+TIP: If you already have visible mold, you can let the vinegar sit for a while and then wipe the curtain down with a damp sponge.
+If it’s really bad, then clean it in the washing machine.

 If you spray your shower curtain daily with this, you will never again have a moldy shower curtain.
 You will save money on purchasing a new one, and you will be helping the environment by not using a chemical based cleaner and not throwing your shower curtain away every couple of months.

-A dirt and soap scum encrusted bathtub:
+#2 – A dirt and soap scum encrusted bathtub

 If you’re like me, you hate cleaning the bathtub.
-In fact I’ve been known to wait until the last possible minute when it comes to this chore.
-Invariably in the past I’ve found myself bent over the tub with a scrubber and a bottle of Soft Scrub with bleach scrubbing until the bleach makes my eyes water and my hands dry out.
+In fact, I’ve been known to wait until the last possible minute when it comes to this chore.

+Invariably, in the past, I’ve found myself bent over the tub with a scrubber and a bottle of Soft Scrub with bleach scrubbing until the bleach makes my eyes water and my hands dry out.
 This is not a pretty picture, let me tell you!
-In fact I got so tired of it, that I began looking into natural alternatives that wouldn’t irritate my eyes and skin so much.
-What I discovered was baking soda.
+I got so tired of it, that I began looking into natural alternatives that wouldn’t irritate my eyes and skin so much.

 Baking soda is a great abrasive cleanser in addition to being fantastic for getting rid of odors… including those in the bathroom.